sosna/sdlt/README.md

 ### Setup

 You first need to start the Spark shell, as documented in the instructions provided on the [Delta Lake web site](https://docs.delta.io/latest/quick-start.html#spark-scala-shell).
+Make sure to start your Spark shell with a reference to the Delta lake libraries (i.e. `--packages io.delta:delta-core_2.11:0.5.0`)

 Once this is done, we need to import required dependencies: